 You must first determine how much you will need by filing the Free Application for Federal Student Aid (FAFSA) as early as possible.
 The Office of Financial Aid identifies your need and develops your financial offer package.
-Your expected family contribution will be calculated based upon the FAFSA.
+Your Expected Family Contribution (EFC) will be calculated based upon the FAFSA.
 The gap between the calculated cost of attendance and family contribution equals your demonstrated need.
 Remember that all sources of financial aid cannot exceed the calculated cost of attendance.
-Also, you must report all outside funding to the Office of Financial Aid.
+Also, you must report all outside funding to the Office of Student Financial Aid.

 Now that you have determined how much you will need in scholarships, the most difficult task of receiving scholarships is finding scholarships that you are eligible for.
 Many funding sources that offer scholarships implement strict guidelines when selecting recipients.
 You may be required to have above a 3.0 college preparatory curriculum GPA (grade point average) or outstanding SAT or ACT scores.
 You may also have to be on a specific career path, be a minority student, or have a documented disability.
 You will increase your chances of receiving scholarships if you participate in a variety of activities, take advantage of campus resources, get to know your professors, do your research and apply early in the academic year.